infracamp/infracamp/docs/mission/index.md

   In particular because it might be withdrawed with a single management decision if its owned and financed by a company.

-- No developer will publish great work if he/she won't take credit for it.
+- Developers won't attempt to publish great work if they don't take credit for it.